jeremycohoe/cisco-ios-xe-programmability-lab-day0-guestshell-guestshare/README.md

 end
 ```

+**NOTE** If you see errors with **ip nat** commands, they can be ignored - however please mention this to the proctor if seen in your envrionment.

 ![](imgs/enablegs.png)

 Step 4.
 Start the Guest Shell container to enter into the Bash shell by sending the **guestshell enable** followed by the **guestshell** CLI - Note that it may take up to 1 minute to enable and enter the container.